monarch-initiative/dipper/README.md

 Dipper is a pure Python package to generate RDF triples from common scientific resources.
 Dipper includes subpackages and modules to create graphical models of this data, including:

-* Models for ternary associations and complex partonomies
+* Models package for generating common sets of triples, including common OWL axioms, complex genotypes, associations, evidence and provenance models.
-* Graph utilities to create common relationships using a variety of ontologies
+* Graph package for building graphs with RDFLib or streaming n-triples
-* Fetchers and Parsers that interface with remote databases and web services
+* Source package containing fetchers and parsers that interface with remote databases and web services

 * The dipper main wraps all of the source parsers, enabling users to specify one or more sources to process.